Baker & Cutting Glass & Pickle Mfrs San Francisco

 In the late 1970s, on a lot at 2nd & 3rd Broadway in Oakland, California, a rich deep aqua example was excavated by Mel Hughes.
-There is some thought that it may have been excavated in more than one piece.
+According to western glass authority Eric McGuire, “I handled Mel Hughes’ intact example of his Baker & Cutting pickle several times and can attest that it was not damaged in any way.
+I took several pictures of it including the color shot included in the Virtual Museum.
+The actual color was a medium aqua.”
 Unfortunately, the bottle can no longer be found though we do have two pictures, one in color and one in black and white (above).

 There are a number of great bottles that have been found in glass pieces or shards with no known or only one known whole example.
 Many broken pieces of the Baker & Cutting cathedral pickle have been found over the years in shades of amber, aqua, olive-yellow, and shades of green.

 The Baker & Cutting cathedral pickle is rectangular in cross-section and has four (4) recessed chamfered arched window panels with a flourish design at the top of the pointed arch.
 Three of the four panels have embossed copy.
 ‘BAKER & CUTTING’ occurs in panel 1.
 The second panel reads ‘GLASS & PICKLE MFRS.’, while the third reads, ‘SAN FRANCISCO.’
 The fourth blank panel would have been used for a paper label.
 The base has a circular pontil scar and the wide neck is encircled by an embossed ring for the mouth.